Home/Prompts by Role/UX & Product Designers

 After

-"Write a concise design proposal for adding an AI-powered search feature to an enterprise SaaS dashboard.
+Write a concise design proposal for adding an AI-powered search feature to an enterprise SaaS dashboard.
 Audience: product and engineering leads.
 Include: problem framing (2 sentences), proposed solution overview, user benefit, technical dependencies (flag as placeholder), effort estimate (T-shirt sizing), and risks.
 Use plain language — not design jargon.
-Max 400 words."
+Max 400 words.

 Specific, clear, ready to use

-Quick tips for ux & product designers
+Which AI tool should ux & product designers use?

 Build prompts that actually work